DavidDag/lab/tennis/Readme.md

 ## Exercise 5: Automating algnorthm selection using CADS (IBM Cognitive Assistant for Data Scientists)

+Heads up: This exercise is currently not working for unknown reasons!
+I would recommend not implementing this exercise, unless you know how it works and how to solve the issue.

 1) Open notebook "Play Tennis" in edit mode